Jan-Tru/Purdue_PreLims/README.txt

 Purdue Uni QE = UCD PreLim

-All of this was found on the Purdue ECE page using the wayback machine.
-There are mising years/questions that weren't captured properly or they just didnt offer that test then.
+All of this was found on the Purdue ECE page via the wayback machine.
+There are mising years/questions that weren't captured properly or they just didnt offer that test type then.
 These topics don't line up perfectly with UCD topics.
 Use your best judgement on what's what.

 AC - Automatic Control
 BE - Biomedical Engineering